eeemile777/mshkltk/docs/api/authentication.md

     { "error": "invalid_credentials", "message": "Invalid username or password." }
     ```
 -   **Error Response (403 Forbidden):**
-    -   Returned if a user tries to access the wrong portal (e.g., citizen trying to log into the municipality portal).
+    -   Returned if a user tries to access the wrong portal (e.g., a citizen trying to log into the municipality portal).
     ```json
     { "error": "access_denied", "message": "This user does not have portal access." }
     ```